 - Population growth in the North Bank has been weak in the past decades.
 New residential development is in the pipeline, but investment in placemaking and livability may be necessary to position the North Bank as an attractive urban residential neighborhood. - Education and incomes lag for North Bank area residents.
-Planning for the North Bank needs to consider equity and economic opportunity for current residents in planning investments in housing, transportation and other community needs.
-Redevelopment must be managed to mitigate the risk of displacement for current residents.
+Planning for the North Bank needs to strongly consider equity and economic opportunity for current residents in planning investments in housing, transportation and other community needs.
+Redevelopment must be managed to mitigate the risk of displacement for current residents, and the City should evaluate policy proposals that reduce barriers for low- and moderate-income housing.
+Specifically, new housing in the North Bank must accommodate North Bank residents with low and moderate incomes.